About

 02

-The thread connecting it all: I build things that work.
+The thread connecting everything I've done professionally: I build things that work.
 Not things that look good on paper.
-Not things that follow best practices.
-Things that actually function in the real world.
+Not things that follow best practices for their own sake.
+Things that actually function under real-world constraints.

 03